felix-bohlin/css-talk-2024/slides.md

 <div class="mt-12"></div>

+- I want to show what's possible with CSS at different levels of complexity

 <v-clicks>

-- "CSS is better than X" is beside the point
-- I want to show what's possible with CSS at different levels of complexity
-- Applicable to any environment - vanilla CSS, SASS, Tailwind, Material UI
+- Applicable to any environment - vanilla CSS, SASS, Tailwind, Material UI etc
+- "CSS is better than X" is not what I'm going for
 </v-clicks>

 <v-click>